WeblateOrg/weblate/docs/formats.rst

 .. note::

     Android `string-array` structures are not currently supported.
-To work around this, you can break you string arrays apart:
+To work around this, you can break your string arrays apart:

     .. code-block:: xml